Transient Biggs Orca are Around!

 2025 Donaton Receipts:

-Donation Receipts for 2025 are being prepared to be sent out to those not already having received one for this tax time.
-Please ensure we have your current email or physical address.
+Donation Receipts for 2025 have been sent out to our donors.
+Thank you!
+If you have not received your tax receipt, please contact us at info@ wows.org (remove the extra space) to request a duplicate.
 If you have contributed specifically Restricted to our Colony Cats Initiative, please rest assured that your funds are only being used for that purpose.

 Thank you all for your kind and continuing donations.
 Your support is greatly appreciated – we can't do it without you.